pl453s/linux-mint-gnome/README.md

 - Set default applications if needed (Firefox, Thunderbird, Eye of Gnome, Celluloid)
 - Create a default configuration for new users (Templates folder, Gnome, Firefox, Thunderbird, LibreOffice, Nautilus, Gedit...)
 - Host the new packages somewhere (eventualy in a repository, a PPA or just in Git...
 I don't know)
-- Put 'boot-repair' (with a nice icon) and 'ubiquity' on the desktop for LiveCD and block 'hide desktop icons' in 'welcome screen' in a live session
+- Put 'boot-repair' (use 'mx-boot-repair' Papirus icon) and 'ubiquity' on the desktop for LiveCD and block 'hide desktop icons' in 'welcome screen' in a live session
 - Create an autonomous LiveCD ISO (at this stage I would have already made good progress)
 - Make the GDM3 login screen themable (for now, GDM3 crashes when I link 'gdm3-theme.gresource' with a third party gnome-shell theme)
 - Develop the welcome screen and develop 'gnome-customization' (for now, these are just Zenity info boxes)